 St. Joseph Children's Home was established in 1849 and moved to the Frankfort Avenue campus in 1885.
 St. Joe's began as a traditional orphanage run by local Catholic parishes to serve children whose parents were dying in disease epidemics, struggling due to financial panics, or were no longer able to care for them.
 By the 1970s, the Ursuline sisters who had run the home for many years were no longer able to continue.
 Shortly after, the home began to take care of children from the state and began hiring social workers.
-Over the years the mission of our Residential and Therapeutic Foster Care programs has evolved to caring for abused and neglected children who have been removed from their homes due to severe abuse and neglect.
+Over the years the mission of our Residential and Therapeutic Foster Care programs has evolved to caring for children who have been removed from their homes due to severe abuse and neglect.

-In 1981, St. Joseph Children's Home added a third core program, the St. Joseph Child Development center.
+In 1981, St. Joseph Children's Home added a third core program, the St. Joseph Child Development Center.
 The CDC is a childcare program serving families who need childcare during the traditional workday.
 Since it began, this center has enjoyed both rapid growth and an excellent reputation in the community.
+The center now has 17 classrooms and serves 200 young children and their families each school year!